sebsel/queue-for-kirby/README.md

 The plugin will try to create the folder `site/queue` and some files and folders within it.

+## Configuration

+The plugin is designed to be used in other plugins, see below for examples.

+**Please note**: your domain specific configuration-files (`config.example.com.php`) might not have been loaded when you run the worker.

 ## Widget

 This plugin will add a widget to the panel dashboard if there are failed jobs, or if there are more than 5 jobs in the queue (indicating that there's something wrong).